 Trichomoniasis can be asymptomatic, particularly in men, or cause vaginitis or sometimes urethritis.

-In women, diagnose by microscopic examination of vaginal secretions, dipstick tests, or NAATs.
+In women, diagnose with nucleic acid amplification tests (NAATs), microscopic examination of vaginal secretions, dipstick tests, or culture.